uchicago-library/lucy/README.md

 ### Adding templates to Flask

 We'll start by making a data structure to send.
-Instead of joining my sections list into a single string, I'll set each item in the list to it's own python dictionary with three keys&mdash;speaker, translation, and transcription.
+Instead of joining my sections list into a single string, I'll set each item in the list to its own python dictionary with three keys&mdash;speaker, translation, and transcription.
 Then I'll loop over them in the  template to display them properly.

 Modify your lucy.py so it looks like this: